containernet/containernet.github.io/index.md

 # [](#installation)Installation

 Automatic installation is provided using an Ansible playbook.
-* Requires: Ubuntu **16.04 LTS**
+Requires a bare-metal machine or VM with Ubuntu **16.04 LTS**.

 ```bash
 sudo apt-get install ansible git aptitude